Emiliano Sala: Footballer died after plane broke up mid-air

 - Published

-Footballer Emiliano Sala died instantly from "head and trunk injuries" when the plane he was flying in crashed after breaking up mid-air, a jury has found.
+Footballer Emiliano Sala died instantly from "head and trunk injuries" when the plane he was in crashed after breaking up mid-air, a jury has found.

 They also concluded he was likely to have been "deeply unconscious" from carbon monoxide poisoning on the unlicensed flight.